hannahdesmond/mastery-curriculum/chapter10/README.md

 chelsea.observe
 ```

 Ah, the program still suggests that Chelsea is a brown dog.
-We need to make the program vary according to the colour we provide: we need some way for the `Dog` instance to remember the colour we give it.
+We need to make the program vary according to the colour we provide.
+We need some way for the `Dog` instance to remember the colour we give it.

 Here's how Ruby objects can be told to remember values: